American Indian Model Schools: Curriculum

 Students are assigned homework, so they generally have at least three hours of work to do each night.
 Students at the AIM system middle schools are required to attend four weeks of summer school each summer.
-In addition to this, AIMS students must complete lots of homework even on weekends and "breaks", such as summer break and spring break.
+In addition, AIMS students must complete a lot of homework, even on weekends and "breaks," such as summer and spring break.

 All AIM middle school students take Algebra I during the eighth grade.

 Admissions

-In the State of California, charter schools are required to take all students who apply to the school if the schools have enough capacity to house them.
-If a charter school has more prospective students than room available to house them, the charter school has to hold a lottery.
+In the State of California, charter schools are required to take all students who apply to the school if they have enough capacity to house them.
+If a charter school has more prospective students than space available to house them, it must hold a lottery.
 The AIM school system, as of 2009, has never held a lottery.
 Ben Chavis and Janet Roberts, a school principal in the AIM system, said that AIM never received enough students to require the system to hold a lottery.

-In the fall of 2008 the State of California did not allow the AIM system to open a new campus, partly because, according to the authority, the administrators were "unable to describe" the system's selection process.
+In the fall of 2008, the State of California did not allow the AIM system to open a new campus.
+This decision was partly due to the AIM administrators' inability to explain the system's selection process.

 Chavis and Roberts said in 2009 that the American Indian system attracts representative samples of students from various public elementary schools in Oakland.
 Ron Smith, the principal of Laurel Elementary School and a parent of two AIM system children, said that of the children who went from Laurel to the AIM system, "I'd say 70% are academically strong, and 30% are a cross-section. ...
 They have kids who I know could go anyplace in the state and succeed."

 The AIM school system did not disclose the elementary school test scores of its students.
-Mitchell Landsberg of the Los Angeles Times could not determine whether the students at American Indian middle schools had above average scores in the elementary school grades.
+Mitchell Landsberg of the Los Angeles Times could not determine whether the students at American Indian middle schools had above-average scores in the elementary school grades.

-In a letter dated June 9, 2006 sent to the Oakland Unified School District (OUSD), a parent said that when she tried to register her child at AIPCS officials said that they were not accepting students and were not placing children on waitlists.
-She said that when she talked to a White coworker afterwards, the coworker said that his son received a spot on the waitlist.
-The writer of the letter said that Chavis had told the coworker that the school needed more White students, so the child would be placed at the top of the waitlist.
+In a letter dated June 9, 2006, sent to the Oakland Unified School District (OUSD), a parent reported that when she tried to register her child at AIPCS, officials told her that they were not accepting students and were not placing children on waitlists.
+She explained that when she talked to a White coworker afterward, the coworker informed her that his son received a spot on the waitlist.
+The coworker further stated that Chavis had said that the school needed more White students, so the child would be placed at the top of the waitlist.

-Other critics of the AIM System schools speculated that the school tries to recruit high-performing elementary school students, and that it banishes low-performing students before testing season.
+Other critics of the AIM System schools speculated that the school tries to recruit high-performing elementary school students and that it banishes low-performing students before the testing season.